Details

 - Tiny spheres blend readily for an evenly spreadable paste.

-- They're adaptable to a variety of production processes such as spraying, casting, and molding.
+- They are adaptable to a variety of production processes such as spraying, casting, and molding.

 - Low density reduces weight, lowers costs, and enhances properties for finished parts.

-- Spheres provide lower viscosity and improved flow, and reduce shrinkage and warp.
+- Spheres provide lower viscosity, improved flow and reduce shrinkage and warp.

 This filler is compatible with epoxy, polyester, and vinyl ester resin systems.
 Add filler after adding catalyst to resin.